 - Train them on career-building skills.
 Make sure your training helps employees improve their hard skills and their soft skills.
 Both are critical to productivity, customer service, and career growth.
 The more of this training you offer, the more likely employees will be to advance within your organization rather than look for opportunities elsewhere.

 - Hire with the big picture in mind.
-Today’s labor crisis is not that different from those you’ve been through before.
+Today’s staffing challenges are not that different from those you’ve been through before.
 To compete in the battle for the best employees, focus on competencies rather than experience.

 Workforce Management and the Culture of Convenience

 Leaders who create a culture of convenience are able to streamline tasks and establish processes that make improve employee performance and increase everyone’s productivity.
 Get weekly ideas on how to make your job easier through the Culture of Convenience podcast.
 Listen now!